Stryker Reduces Errors with Predator Desktop

 Level one provided basic communications between machine tool and NC file database, using standard Predator hardware and software.
 This includes the complete and efficient sending of programs to and receiving of programs from CNC controls.

-Level two added further functionality with the inclusion of standard and non-standard Predator objects – this facilitates the calling-up of CNC programs via bar-codes printed on the operators work instructions, and where applicable, allows subroutines and variables to be extracted from the given catalogue number.
+Level two added further functionality with the inclusion of standard and non-standard Predator objects – this facilitates the calling-up of CNC programs via bar-codes printed on the operators work instructions, and where applicable, allows subroutines and variables to be extracted from the given catalog number.
 The use of BCRs to interrogate the part database and select programs thus eliminates the possibility of the operator calling incorrect programs and automatically engraves batch numbers on the components, taking care of traceability.

 Safe And Secure